arialdomartini/arialdomartini.github.io/_posts/2024-03-17-emacs-surround-2.md

 * The list could propose the last used choice by default.
 * Or even better, we could like to have a history and to persist it.
 * The suggested delimiters could be context dependent (e.g., it does not make sense to suggest a markdown delimiter when working in Python).
+* Do we really need to develop this from the scratch?
+Of course no!
+  There are off-the-shelf packages doing this (and much more).
+But learning is fun, isn't it?

 So far so good.
-We will see this one of the next days.
+We will keep exploring this topic one of the next days.
+Bye!

 # References
 * Emacs manual